Agathias

 Agathias Scholasticus (Ἀγαθίας σχολαστικός; c.
-AD 530 – 582/594) was a Greek poet and the principal historian of part of the reign of the Roman emperor Justinian I between 552 and 558.
+AD 530 – 582/594) was a Byzantine poet and the principal historian of part of the reign of the Byzantine Emperor Justinian I between 552 and 558.

 Biography

 Agathias was a native of Myrina (Mysia), an Aeolian city in western Asia Minor.
 His father was Memnonius.
 His mother was presumably Pericleia.
 A brother of Agathias is mentioned in primary sources, but his name has not survived.
 Their probable sister Eugenia is known by name.
-The Suda clarifies that Agathias was active in the reign of the Roman emperor Justinian I, mentioning him as a contemporary of Paul the Silentiary, Macedonius of Thessalonica and Tribonian.
+The Suda clarifies that Agathias was active in the reign of the Byzantine emperor Justinian I, mentioning him as a contemporary of Paul the Silentiary, Macedonius of Thessalonica and Tribonian.

 Agathias mentions being present in Alexandria as a law student at the time when an earthquake destroyed Berytus (Beirut).
 The law school of Berytus had been recognized as one of the three official law schools of the empire (533).
 Within a few years, as the result of the disastrous earthquake of 551, the students were transferred to Sidon.
 The dating of the event to 551: as a law student, Agathias could be in his early twenties, which would place his birth to c.
 530.

 He mentions leaving Alexandria for Constantinople shortly following the earthquake.
 Agathias visited the island of Kos, where "he witnessed the devastation caused by the earthquake".
 At the fourth year of his legal studies, Agathias and fellow students Aemilianus, John and Rufinus are mentioned making a joint offering to Michael the Archangel at Sosthenium, where they prayed for a "prosperous future".

 He returned to Constantinople in 554 to finish his training, and practised as an advocatus (scholasticus) in the courts.
 John of Epiphania reports that Agathias practiced his profession in the capital.
 Evagrius Scholasticus and Nikephoros Kallistos Xanthopoulos describe Agathias as a rhetor ("public speaker").
 The Suda and a passage of John of Nikiû call him "Agathias the scholastic".
 He is known to have served as pater civitatis ("Father of the City", effectively a magistrate) of Smyrna.
 He is credited with constructing public latrines for the city.
 While Agathias mentions these buildings, he fails to mention his own role in constructing them.

 Myrina is known to have erected statues to honor Agathias, his father Memnonius, and Agathias' unnamed brother.
 He seems to have been known to his contemporaries more as an advocatus and a poet.
 There are few mentions of Agathias as a historian.

 Few details survive of his personal life – mainly in his extant poems.
 One of them tells the story of his pet cat eating his partridge.
 Another (Gr.Anth.
 7.220) responds to his seeing the tomb of the courtesan Lais of Corinth, implying a visit to that city, which he refers to using the poetic name Ephyra.
 No full account of his life survives.